 Cedar Grove offers many different compost-based soils that you can use in your garden.
 For building a rain garden, we suggest using one or a combination of Cedar Grove Compost, Potting Soil, or Landscape Mulch.
 These soils can be purchased at local retailers or any Cedar Grove landscape yard.

 Another good soil option for rain gardens is Cedar Grove's Bioretention Soil.
-This compost-based blend is offered in bulk at all Cedar Grove landscape yards, and during the month of October, we are offering 10% off all retail orders.
+This compost-based blend is offered in bulk at all Cedar Grove landscape yards.

 Stormwater filtration studies: http://www.washingtonnature.org/cities/solvingstormwater